 See More...See Less... and optimization algorithms, the neural network fine-tunes its parameters.
 This is how it evolves from a naïve state, with random guesses, to a trained state that makes informed predictions and decisions, much like our employee grows from a novice sorter to an expert coin classifier.

-The Need for High Compute in Training: The Role of GPUs
+The Need for Computational Power in Training: The Role of GPUs

 Training an AIA branch of computer science that focuses on creating systems capable of performing tasks that typically require human intelligence.
 These tasks include learning, reasoning, problem-solving, perception, and language understanding.
 AI can be categorized into narrow or weak AI, which is designed for specific tasks, and general or strong AI, which has the capability of performing any intellectual task that a human being can.